thoughtbot/administrate/docs/adding_custom_field_types.md

+---
-# Adding Custom Field Types
+title: Adding Custom Field Types
+---

 If your application deals with a nonstandard data type, you can create an `Administrate::Field` object to help display